 Did you know that nearly 9 and a half million American adults have myopia?
 That’s nearly 4% of all adults in the entire country!
 30% of Canadians have the condition, as well, making it one of the most common vision problems globally—and these numbers are on the rise.

-At Giddens Optometry, Dr. Andrea Kozma and Dr. Stephanie Britton and the staff help patients with their vision correction needs.
+At Giddens Optometry, Dr. Andrea Kozma and Dr. Brandon Pham and the staff help patients with their vision correction needs.
 If you or a loved one have any vision difficulties, we can help.

 All You Need To Know About Vision Correction